AlbertSnows/python-email-router/README.md

 There's a bunch of ways to run this app.

 Most simply, `docker-compose up` will spin up a docker container to play with.
 You should be able to access it via localhost.
 You'll need to have docker stuff installed.
+Also if you notice docker isn't picking up your changes, you can run `docker-compose up --build`

 Or, you can also just run the Dockerfile directly